CMSgov/beneficiary-fhir-data/CONTRIBUTING.md

 We want to ensure a welcoming environment for all of our projects.
 Our staff follow the [18F Code of Conduct](https://github.com/18F/code-of-conduct/blob/master/code-of-conduct.md) and all contributors should do the same.

-Although this is a public repo, contributing to the BFD is for CMS approved contributors only, not outside contributors.
+Although this is a public repo, contributing to the BFD is for CMS-approved contributors only, not outside contributors.

 Contributing to the BFD
 ---